Assessment and rating process

 The department uses evidence to inform our planning and decision-making.
 When assessing the level of risk, we look at:

-• General risk: including our understanding of particular groups (such as service types and entity types) within the early childhood education sector; and
+• General risk: including our understanding of particular groups (such as different service types and entity types) within the early childhood education sector; and

 By targeting our resources using a risk-based approach, we: